How to build savings and move away from payday loans

 In today’s world, payday loans have become a reliable funding option.
 Many people find themselves at a shortfall when it comes to paying their monthly bills.
 Since the recession, credit cards have proven to be not as reliable as once thought.
 Credit lenders closed their doors sharply when they faced huge losses due to the overwhelming number of defaulting accounts.
 Interest rates skyrocketed, credit limits were slashed and lending companies altered their rules to make it difficult for even their best customers to use credit like they used to.
 The credit market is still leveling itself off and only time will tell what the future holds.
 In the mean time, consumers have gotten creative with how to pay their bills.

 One option many people have used successfully is the payday loan option.
 These loans are built for people in need of quick cash.
 Normally the requirements include having a job, being over 18 and having direct deposit.
-The loans are helpful for those who qualify, and they can save applicants from over-limit fees and late fees that a late payment can trigger.
+The loans are helpful for those who qualify, and they can save consumers from over-limit fees and late fees that a late payment can trigger.

 Saving money is becoming the new trend